 Seymour House opens.
 The Foundation Stone had previously been blessed by Bishop James Herbert (Bishop of Lewes) in the presence of the Chaplain Reverend Laurence Gunner.

-The Dewey Sports Centre opened by The Princess Royal HRH Princess Anne in the old gymnasium.
+The Dewey Sports Centre opened by The Princess Royal HRH Princess Anne.

 Lower School opens with ten boys, extending pupil roll to take in at age 11+.